-Although the walk seemed like an amazing quest, Steve knew this project had a greater purpose than just walking across America.
+Although the walk seemed like an amazing quest, Steve knew this project had to have a greater purpose than just walking across America.
 He desired to partner with an organization; one that he could raise awareness for and help fund an orphanage.
-Meanwhile across the world, Steve's best friend, Stephen Turner (AKA ST), was serving as a missionary in Nairobi, Kenya.
-ST was the cofounder of a non-profit organization called, “Uzima Outreach and Intervention”, which turned into a two-fold ministry reaching out not only to substance addicted adults, but also the neglected and orphaned children in the slums.
+Meanwhile, across the world, Steve's best friend -- Stephen Turner (AKA ST) -- was serving as a missionary in Nairobi, Kenya.
+ST, along with a native Kenyan named Fred, established a non-profit organization called Uzima Outreach.
+Starting out solely as a substance abuse program, they quickly realized the importance of a opening a children's home to rescue the orphaned children in hope of stopping the cycle of addiction and abandonment.
 After serving a year, ST came back to America and shared his experiences with Steve when everything just clicked.
 It was clear that the Lord had been setting the course for Uzima and Needle2Square to partner in what the Lord was doing in the slums of Nairobi.

 Even though Steve was determined to walk across America, he didn't want to do it alone.
 He decided to look for a four-legged friend who would make the perfect traveling companion.
 After a long search, Steve finally found the "dog of destiny" named Louie.
 Louie was a ten-month-old Rottweiler with whom he had an instant connection.
 Together they trained for the long journey ahead.
-Sadly a few months into training, Louie got hurt while playing at a dog park and the vet advised Steve that Louie should no join him.
+Sadly, a few months into training, Louie got hurt while playing at a dog park and the vet advised Steve that Louie should not join him.
 Determined to move forward, Steve continued to search for a replacement when he saw an ad for the New Moon Goat Rescue in Arlington, Washington.
 During this process, Steve learned that goats are great pack animals and companions on the road.
-Not having any prior experience with goats, or any farm animals for that matter, he made the trip to Arlington to see if taking a goat on this walk across America could really work.
+Not having any prior experience with goats, or any farm animals for that matter, he made the trip to Arlington to see if taking a goat on this walk across America was practical.
 While there, he met Popsicle (now known as LeeRoy Brown), an Alpine/Boer goat, and the two have been best friends ever since.
-LeeRoy Brown is the ‘goat of destiny.’
+LeeRoy Brown became the ‘goat of destiny.’